The-three-lords/iday_csv_templates/README.md

   - Starting at **1000000** for facilitators/responsables, all facilitators/responsables shoud have a correlative incremental number.

 - **grupo_id**: This column is the connection between groups and users.
 Here you have to put the identificator of the group which user belongs.

-  > 🛑 All facilitator/responsable user have to be connected with group 10000
+  > 🛑 All facilitator/responsable user have to be connected with group 217

+  > 🛑 Users groups identificator have to start by 218, to necessary number.
+Every new number will be a new group.
+Thus all members of a group have to share the same number group identificator

 - **email**: The email of the user
 - **first_name**: The first name of the user
 - **sur_name**: The sur name of the user
 - **⚠️roles**: The posible values in this column are:

   - ROLE_ADMIN
   - ROLE_RESPONSABLE
   - ROLE_USER

     > ⚠️ If you create a ROLE_USER user, copy a ROLE_USER row, If yout create a ROLE_RESPONSABLE user, copy a ROLE_RESPONSABLE row.
 Thus keep the role in this row.

+    > ⚠️ You can create a user with role admin if you want.

 - **⚠️password**: The password of the user
   > ⚠️ If you create a ROLE_USER user, copy a ROLE_USER row, If yout create a ROLE_RESPONSABLE user, copy a ROLE_RESPONSABLE row.
 Thus keep the password of this row.
 - **⚠️first_time**: Always **0** (⚠️do not change this value)